keizman/apk-middleware-replace-nonroot/API_DOCUMENTATION.md

 - Any architecture mismatch causes task failure
 - SO MD5 fields now return JSON objects containing all SO file hashes
 - Enhanced security through dynamic SO file naming
+- **Robustness improvements**:
+  - Empty/null URLs in `so_files` are automatically skipped (no error)
+  - At least one valid SO URL is required
+  - Any SO file download failure causes entire task to fail immediately
+  - All-or-nothing approach ensures consistency

 **Version 2.2**
 - Added SMB network installation support